dennisinteractive/drupal_polaris_project/README.md

 ## Login into site

-Login into site and add a basic admin password which can be shared with the team for development purposes.
+Login into site and add an administrator account with username: admin and password: {the usual one} which can be shared with the team for development purposes.

 ## Commit your files